 Mr. Melito’s caseload has brought him into the eyes of both the statewide, national, and international media on numerous occasions.
 Accustomed to high-profile cases, Michael brings attention to detail, and a teamwork-based and success-driven attitude to assist his clients.

-In his current practice, Michael specializes in all manner of litigation and is transitioning his roughly twelve years of racketeering experience into civil litigation.
-He is accepting all manner of civil and criminal cases requiring litigation and complex problem-solving.
+In any representation, Michael brings this pioneering mindset, keen thought, and a unique ability to handle the largest and most complex of cases to your representation.
+In his current practice, Michael specializes in all manner of litigation bringing twenty years of litigation and roughly twelve years of racketeering experience into civil racketeering and complex business litigation.
+Mr. Melito also has significant experience in high-profile matters that are of interest to the public on a state and national level.
+He is available to serve as counsel for and welcomes all manner of civil and criminal cases requiring litigation and complex problem-solving.

-Michael received a Bachelor of Arts degree in Political Science from Boston College and a J.D. from American University, Washington College of Law in Washington, D.C.
-Mike is licensed to practice in the United States Supreme Court, the Court of Appeals for the Armed Forces, the United States Court of Appeals for the 10 Circuit, the United States District Court of Colorado, and the State of Colorado.
+Michael received a Bachelor of Arts degree in Political Science from Boston College and a Juris Doctorate from the American University, Washington College of Law in Washington, D.C.
+Michael is licensed to practice in the United States Supreme Court, the Court of Appeals for the Armed Forces, the United States Court of Appeals for the 10th Circuit, the United States District Court of Colorado and the State of Colorado.